Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice

-The vector $(\phi_{1},\phi_{2},\phi_3)$ can also describe the vison condensation transition~\cite{Krishanu2015,Wang2017}.
-We take the magnitude $|\bm{\phi}|=\sqrt{\phi_{1}^{2}+\phi_{2}^{2}+\phi_{3}^{2}}$, plotted in Fig.~\ref{fig:fig2}(a), as the order parameter to detect the solid phases and their transitions to the $\mathbb{Z}_2$ QSL phase.
-As illustrated in Fig.~\ref{fig:fig2}(a), the $|\bm{\phi}|$ order parameter clearly develops a two-step vanishing process with increasing system sizes.
-When $V<0$, the order parameter is finite, denoting the long-range order in the vison pattern and the LN phase, shown in the left subfigure in Fig.~\ref{fig:fig1}(b); when $V>0$, $\phi$ drops to a finite plateau, signifying another symmetry-breaking phase.
+According to the analysis of the effective critical theory\cite{Huh2011,Krishanu2015}, the low-energy effective Hamiltonian of the quantum loop model is dual to the ferromagnetic transverse field Ising model on the honeycomb lattice.
+In the large-external-field limit, the spin in the $z$ direction fluctuates, representing the fluctuation of the boson number on each site, which corresponds to the $\mathbb{Z}_{2}$ spin liquid.
+As the Ising coupling increases, the energy dispersion acquires its minima at three $M$ points, which correspond to three patterns of the LN phase.
+Therefore, the transition between the $\mathbb{Z}_{2}$ QSL and the nontopological phase can be regarded as the process of vison condensation, which can be described by the vison order parameter $(\phi_{1},\phi_{2},\phi_3)$\cite{Krishanu2015,Wang2017}.
+We take the magnitude $|\bm{\phi}|=\sqrt{\phi_{1}^{2}+\phi_{2}^{2}+\phi_{3}^{2}}$, plotted in Fig.~\ref{fig:fig2}, as the order parameter to roughly detect the solid phases and their transitions to the $\mathbb{Z}_2$ QSL phase.
+As illustrated in Fig.~\ref{fig:fig2}, the order parameter $|\bm{\phi}|$ clearly vanishes via a two-step process that sharpens with increasing system sizes.
+When $V<0$, the order parameter is finite, denoting long-range order in the vison pattern corresponding to the LN phase, as shown in the left subfigure in Fig.~\ref{fig:fig1}(b); when $V>0$, $\phi$ drops to a finite plateau, signifying another symmetry-breaking phase.
+It is worth noting that the order vanishes around $V=0$ if we measure it through dimer correlations (e.g., see Fig.S5 of SI).
+Ww thus ask: why does the nature of the order seem so different when viewed in terms of dimers and visons?